Steam Support cannot modify trading or Steam Community Market restrictions, regardless of the circumstances under which an account became restricted.

 All purchases are final – you will not have any right to a refund or a reversal of any Community Market transaction once it is completed.

 The account must have a successful purchase older than 30 days, but not older than a year.
-Also, Steam Guard must be enabled for 15 days.
+Additionally, Steam Guard must be enabled for 15 days.
+Please note, redeeming a Steam gift does not grant access to the Community Market.

 When selecting an item to sell on the Community Market, only items that are eligible to be sold will be visible.
 Steam Support is unable to modify items in your inventory to allow them to be sold on the Community Market.